How to Make Fondant Pumpkins

 In a few days it’s already Halloween!
 It’s a super fun party for children and for the grown-ups, too!
 It’s one of those celebrations where you can just take advantage of your imagination when preparing the costume, the decorations, and even the food!
 There are just so many options and ideas for Halloween food, that it’s crazy!

 One of the things that I love preparing for parties are cupcakes.
 They are very versatile, we can make them in a large variety of flavors, and we can easily adapt them to the theme of our party.
 In this case, for Halloween, there are thousands and thousands of decoration options.
+Here is the recipe for chocolate cupcakes that I used and love.

 Today I am going to teach you how to make some simple fondant pumpkins, which you can place on top of your cupcakes, and they look so cute!
 They don’t take much time to make, they are low-cost and we really don’t need many materials to make them.
 However, they will give our cupcakes a special touch, which will bring a lot of sophistication to our party.
 I also added a little bit of colored sugar to give them a little sparkle.